servicemeshinterface/smi-spec/apis/traffic-access/v1alpha4/traffic-access.md

 ## Out of scope

-* Egress policy - TrafficTarget does *not* allow for the possibility of egress access control as it selects specific pods and not hostnames.
+* Egress policy - TrafficAccess does *not* allow for the possibility of egress access control as it selects specific pods and not hostnames.
 Another object will need to be created to manage this use case.